Clawhambassador

 Clawhammer Banjo

 I am obsessed with all things clawhammer.
 It’s an expressive style whose beauty is a consequence of its limitations.
 No two clawhammer banjo players sound quite the same because the technique naturally lends itself to the player’s individuality.
-It’s percussive, it’s melodic, it’s worldly, and it’s versatile.
-I have won or placed in several banjo contests including the 2022 Online Old Time Banjo Contest (judged by Adam Hurt, Rachel Eddy, and Cathy Fink!), GrassRoots 2016, Northeast Fiddlers Convention 2019, and Oldtone 2019 playing the clawhammer style.
-If you want to learn more about this incredible banjo tradition, please do get in contact.
+A technique invented by African herders and enslaved Caribbean musicians, and honed by interactions with fiddle tunes, it is percussive, it’s melodic, it’s worldly, and it’s versatile.
+My style stems from the local Finger Lakes tradition characterized by the ‘Ithaca’ sound having studied with regional clawhammer visionaries Mac Benford, Richie Stearns, and Bruce Molsky.

 Resources